civicdata/governance-docs/cda-gov.md

 Communications Lead (1 vote)
 Coordinates external communication efforts, including but not limited to: contributing posts to the Civic Data Alliance website, press releases, social media, maintaining toolkits for project promotion and partnerships.
 Leads the effort to tell the story of Civic Data Alliance through activities such as: collecting blog posts and press links which showcase Civic Data Alliance’s projects and events.
-Stores and maintains the Civic Data Alliance brand repo and guidelines and provides assets as needed.
+Is point of contact to Code for America's Communications staff Stores and maintains the Civic Data Alliance brand repo and guidelines and provides assets as needed.
 All public-facing communications should be run thru the approval process on github and Buffer